 Spain Buying Guide

-If you want to take your Spanish love affair to the next level by purchasing a property there – whether it’s a holiday home, a retirement retreat, or an investment opportunity – you’ll have the unfamiliar local property market, a language barrier and a different currency to contend with.
+A one-week holiday on a Spanish Costa each year often isn’t enough, such is the allure of this fabulous country.
+If you want to take your Spanish love affair to the next level, you might be considering purchasing a property there – whether it’s a holiday home, a retirement retreat, or an investment opportunity.
+Before you can make this dream a reality, you’ll have the unfamiliar local property market, a language barrier and a different currency to contend with.

 In this digestible guide, I’ll walk you through the Spanish property buying process – including the costs, timescales and risks involved – so you’re equipped with the knowledge and understanding needed to make informed decisions at every stage.

-This includes the potential for currency risk to wreck your budget if you leave the cost of your international payments exposed to unpredictable exchange rates, and how a currency specialist can help you secure the cost of your property.
+This includes the potential for currency risk to wreck your budget if you leave the cost of your international payments exposed to unpredictable exchange rates.
+And how a currency specialist can help you secure the cost of your property.

 You can achieve your dream of owning a property in Europe’s favourite expat and holiday destination – read on to find out how.